Top 7 Best Vlog Editors for 2019 (Paid And Free)

 iMovie is the free editing software from Apple that is available for any Mac user.
 It offers all the basics you need to edit a simple video.

-iMovie by Apple is among the most used video editing tools by vloggers.
+iMovie by Apple is among the most used video editing tools.
 You can use this software to edit your vlogs or movie in many possible ways, from adding text to your video, adding animations, voiceover, and adding a video to another.

 The general layout of the software very simple, which makes it a must-have tool for any vlogger.
 The Key features include slowing down/speeding up parts of a video, trimming down videos and splitting them.